 Going through a divorce isn’t easy—emotionally, mentally, or financially.

-“There’s a mountain of work that comes with the process of separating your life from someone else,” says Heather Winston, assistant director of financial advice and planning at Principal®.
-“It doesn’t matter if you’ve been married a short time or a long time.
-As you move forward, life will come with big changes.”
+“It may feel like there’s a mountain of work that comes with the process of separating your life from someone else,” says Heather Winston, financial professional and product director for Retirement and Income Solutions at Principal®.

-Right now, it’s not important how much you have; it’s important that you are consistently adding to an emergency fund to help with unexpected expenses such as car repairs.
-Learn more about emergency funds and how much you may need.
+Right now, it’s not important how much you have; it’s important that you build an emergency fund to help with unexpected expenses such as car repairs or the replacement of a hot water heater.
+Ideally, you won’t dip into long-term savings for short-term needs.

-While you already have a divorce lawyer, you may want add tax and financial professionals to your team, too.
+While you probably already have a divorce lawyer, you may want to add tax and financial professionals to your team, too.
 Family and friends are good places to start for recommendations.

 Work through important documents, protection, and access.